Arjun378/Cpp-Conditional-Statements/README.md

 Understand the logical operators (`&&`, `||`, `!`) used to combine conditions.
 Learn how to create complex conditions and improve code readability.

-## Examples

-The 'examples' directory in this repository contains C++ code samples that demonstrate various use cases of conditional statements.
-These examples cover common scenarios and can be used for learning and practice.